 This region is inhabited by Sherpa and Tamang communities.
 Gosainkunda Lake is one of the most famous religious sites of Nepal for Hindu pilgrims.
 Many devotees come here to visit every year.
 This region has many unique Buddhist festivals as well.
 So, Langtang Gosainkunda Trek is a gem for cultural exploration as well.

 Langtang National Park is home to many snow-capped mountains and tropical jungles.
 Vantage points, like Tsergo Ri, offer wonderful views of Langtang Lirung, Ghangchhempo, Yala Peak, Morimoto peak, Pogen Dhopku, and more.
-Apart from these mountains, Ganesh Himal, Manaslu, Annapurna range can also be seen along the way.
+Apart from these mountains, Ganesh Himal, Manaslu, and Annapurna ranges can also be seen along the way.
 The view of the Gosainkunda, Saraswatikunda, and Ganeshkuna surrounded by rocky mountains is one of the amazing views to behold.
-Apart from landscapes and lakes, you can explore many wildlife in there natural habitats.
+Apart from landscapes and lakes, you can explore much wildlife in their natural habitats.
 You will reach several incredible viewpoints, from where the wonderful views of the surrounding can be seen.

 Langtang Gosainkunda Trek starts with a bus ride to Syabrubesi from Kathmandu.
 You will trek to Lama Hotel and then Langtang village the next day.
 You will then trek to Kyanjin Gompa where you will spend the night as a part of acclimatization.
 You can also hike to Tsergo Ri that day.
 From Kyanjin Gompa, you will trek back to Lama Hotel, Thulo Syabru, Sing Gompa and finally to Gosainkunda.
 You will spend a day exploring Gosainkunda and return back using a different trail.
 You will follow the trail through Ghopte, Mangengoth, Gulphu Bhanjyang, Chisapani and finally to Kathmandu.